schoero/swissqrbill/README.md

 ```

 This will create the above PDF file.
 We can pass an optional third parameter that contains options like language or size etc.
-Complete documentation for all methods and parameters can be found in [doc/api.md](https://github.com/Rogerrrrrrrs/SwissQRBill/blob/master/doc/api.md).
+A complete documentation for all methods and parameters can be found in [doc/api.md](https://github.com/Rogerrrrrrrs/SwissQRBill/blob/master/doc/api.md).

 <br/>